witrdotnet/gather2gether/doc/g2g_cli_doc.md

 ```
 * g2g projects find
 ```
-Usage: g2g projects find [OPTIONS] PROJECT_NAME
+Usage: g2g projects find [OPTIONS] PROJECT_IDENTIFIER

-  Find project by its name.
-Returns one project or None
+  Find project by its identifier.
+Returns one project or None.

+  PROJECT_IDENTIFIER could be string (find by project name) or number (find by project id)

 Options:
   --help  Show this message and exit.